emissary-ingress/emissary/docs/reference/filter-reference.md

     secret:                "string"          # required (unless secretName is set)
     secretName:            "string"          # required (unless secret is set)
     secretNamespace:       "string"          # optional; default is the same namespace as the Filter
+    useSessionCookies:     "bool"            # required; sets cookies to expire when browser closes, rather than at a fixed duration

     # HTTP client settings for talking with the identity provider
     insecureTLS:           bool              # optional; default is false